Virtual Coulomb branch and vertex functions: -theoretic quantized virtual Coulomb branch

 2) follows from the observation that over the identity component, the obstruction factor $(-1)^{\dim \cR} \cdot \hat a (\hbar \otimes T_{\cR})$ contributed from $\pi^{-1}(1)$ coincides with the one contributed from $h^{-2} (E_\Delta^\bullet)$, with $\Delta$ in (\ref{factorization}).

-3) and 4) follows from the same argument as in Theorem 3.10 of \cite{BFN}.
+3) and 4) follow from the same argument as in \cite[Theorem 3.10]{BFN}.
 They may also be proved via the abelianization.
-For 5), it suffices to consider the 2nd row of diagram (\ref{3-row-diagram}), and the same proof of associativity verifies the right module strucure. \end{proof}
+For 5), it suffices to consider the 2nd row of diagram (\ref{3-row-diagram}), and the same proof for associativity verifies the right module strucure. \end{proof}